BritBox has launched! This is a very good moment for lovers of British television and fans of period dramas.

 Let’s take a close look at the new streaming service for Anglophiles.

-Update January, 2018: BritBox is creating an original period drama!
-A spin-off of TV series The Bletchley Circle, the new release will jump ahead a few years to 1956 in America, where two of the original female code-breakers work to solve murder cases in San Francisco.
+Update: BritBox created an original period drama, a spin-off of TV series The Bletchley Circle, the show jumps ahead a few years to 1956 in America, where two of the original female code-breakers work to solve murder cases in San Francisco.
 Rachel Stirling returns as Millie, and Julie Graham as Jean.
-We can expect the two-episode, period drama later this year on BritBox in the US, and on ITV in the UK.

 What is BritBox?